Dallas College logo

 Key Highlights

-• Founded in 1965 as the Dallas County Junior College District, evolving into Dallas College.
+• Established in 1965 as the Dallas County Junior College District, evolving into a modern community college system.

-• Revolutionized student access by consolidating seven distinct institutions into one in 2020.
+• Unified in 2020 by consolidating seven previously separate, accredited institutions into one Dallas College.

-• Its first campus, El Centro College, opened in the heart of downtown Dallas in 1966.
+• El Centro College, the first campus, opened in downtown Dallas in 1966, providing a historical foundation.

 Timeline